PCMDI/mip-cmor-tables/.github/ISSUE_TEMPLATE/consortium.md

 ---
 name: Consortium
-about: Addding a new, or updating an existing, consortium
+about: Adding a new, or updating an existing, consortium
 title: 'Review request for change in consortium'
 labels: 'consortium'
 assignees: ''